felipenoris/XLSX.jl/docs/src/formatting.md

 julia> XLSX.setBorder(s, "B2,D2,F2"; top=["style"=>"thick", "color"=>"red"])
 -1
 ```
-This merges the new top border definition with the other, existing attributes, to get
+This merges the new top border definition with the other, existing border attributes, to get

 ![image|320x500](./images/multicell2.png)

 Alternatively, we can apply `setUniformBorder()`, which will update the borders of cell `B2`
-and then apply all the border formatting to the other cells, overwriting the previous settings:
+and then apply all the border attributes of `B2` to the other cells, overwriting the previous
+settings:

 ```julia
 julia> XLSX.setUniformBorder(s, "B2,D2,F2"; top=["style"=>"thick", "color"=>"red"])